Rob’s 2016 gear list

 - HydraPak 3L bladder -I like this bladder, very easy to clean, and easy to fill with Sawyer Rapid Fill Adapter

-- Sawyer Squeeze water filter 1L (read review) works well for me however, I prefer using a platypus 3L bag for dirty water, it’s easier to collect water
+- Sawyer Squeeze water filter 1L (read review) works well for me however, I prefer using a platypus 3L bag for dirty water, it’s easier to collect water.
+Just wrap some electrical tape around the nozzle to make it fit better

 - Costco Carbon trekking poles.
 I broke one (not in the field), but for $39/pair I can’t complain too much.